huggingface/blog/how-to-train.md

 ## 4. Check that the LM actually trained

-Aside from looking at the training and eval losses going down, the easiest way to check whether our language model learnt something interesting is via the `FillMaskPipeline`.
+Aside from looking at the training and eval losses going down, the easiest way to check whether our language model is learning anything interesting is via the `FillMaskPipeline`.

-Pipelines are simple wrappers around tokenizers and models, and the fill-mask one will let you input a sequence containing a masked token (here, `<mask>`) and return a list of the most probable filled sequences, with their probabilities.
+Pipelines are simple wrappers around tokenizers and models, and the 'fill-mask' one will let you input a sequence containing a masked token (here, `<mask>`) and return a list of the most probable filled sequences, with their probabilities.

 ```python
 from transformers import pipeline